-If you started house searching it probably began online, browsing listings to see what is available and what they cost.
-This is a common first step.
-But consider this: the average home buyer will spend over four months house searching before they actually buy.
-During that time, you will compete with other home buyers to get the house you really want.
-To refine your house search, and make sure you’re ready to take action when you find the right house, we’ve outlined four tips to help you beat out other home buyers.
+Your house searching probably began online, browsing listings to see what is available and what they cost.
+If you’re looking for a competitive edge, you’ve come to the right place.
+Consider this: the average home buyer will spend over four months house searching before they actually buy.
+During that time you will compete with other home buyers to get the house you really want.
+To keep you from wasting time looking at less than desirable houses, and get you ready to take action when you find the right house, here are four important house searching tips to help you beat out other home buyers.

-Before you can really start house searching, you need to lay some groundwork.
+Before you begin seriously house searching, you need to lay some groundwork.
 Priority number one is to figure out where you want to live.
 Things to consider include not only the city or town, but the neighborhoods, school districts, community amenities, and of course the cost of living.

 The next step is to download and fill out the Homes for Heroes home buying checklist.
 It will help nail down your priorities for the type of house you want, including the must haves and nice to have items.

 Once you’ve documented what you really want, you’ll also need to figure out how much house you can afford.
-This will help you to organize your current monthly income, expenses and debt.
-This important information is what a lender will need to determine a loan amount for you.
-To determine the price of house you can afford, it’s best to talk to a mortgage specialist (lender or loan officer) and get pre-approved for a home loan.
+This important information is what a lender will need to determine a loan amount for you, and it will lay out your monthly budget of income and expenses to give you a real picture of what you can afford to spend on your new home each month.

-Before you search for a house you need a pre-approved home loan estimate.
-Getting pre-approved for a home loan is the best, most accurate way to determine the price you can pay for a house.
+Before starting your home search, take the time to get a mortgage pre-approval estimate.
+Getting pre-approved for a home loan is the best way to determine the price you can pay for a house.
 For home sellers to take you seriously you will need to show them a pre-approval letter.
-A pre-approval letter tells the seller you can afford to pay for the house.
+A mortgage pre-approval letter tells the seller you can actually afford to pay for the house.

-- Check Credit Reports and Credit Score – By taking this step early in the process, you can clean up any incorrect information on your credit reports, and learn whether you qualify for certain mortgage loan types.
+- Check Your Credit Reports and Credit Score: By taking this step early in the process, you can clean up any incorrect information on your credit reports, and learn whether you qualify for certain mortgage loan types.

-- Income: You will need to submit 30 days of pay stubs, previous two years of W2s and tax returns, freelance work or side hustle income, overtime, commissions, bonuses, Social Security payments received, VA and retirement benefits received, alimony or child support received, interest and/or dividend income from investments.
+- Income: You will need to submit 30 days of pay stubs, previous two years of W2s and tax returns, freelance work or side hustle income, overtime, commissions, bonuses, Social Security payments received, VA and retirement benefits received, alimony or child support received, interest and/or dividend income.

 - Assets: You will need to submit the previous 60 days of your bank account statements (both checking and savings), any investment account information and proof of assets (IRA, 401k, etc), and any gift letters from family or friends gifting you money.
 This shows the gift money is not a loan.